dalibo/cornac/service/README.md

 Cornac requires a Postgres database to maintain it's inventory.
 Fortunately, cornac is able to self-bootstrap this Postgres instance using it's CLI.

-The Bootstrap command creates the instance and user according to the connection URI.
+The bootstrap command creates the instance and role according to the connection URI.
 Set [Postgres connection URI](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING) in `SQLALCHEMY_DATABASE_URI` option in config file and run bootstrap like this: